YogiBear12/Halfin/README.md

   - Experimental MPV

 ## Features of This Fork
-- Dynamic backgrounds created by extracting color palettes from backdrops.
+- Dynamic backgrounds created by extracting color palettes from media backdrops
-- Transparent navigation drawer and headerm allowing backdrops and colors to reach the edges of the screen
+- Transparent navigation drawer and header, allowing the backdrops and colors to reach the edges of the screen
 - Series thumbnails for Continue Watching and Next Up rows
-- Resized cards to reduce clutter
+- Resized cards to reduce (subjective) clutter
 - Consistent fonts and spacing across the app
-- Libass support in Exoplayer to support chipsets that can't use mpv

 ### Roadmap

 See [here for the Wholphin roadmap](https://github.com/damontecres/Wholphin/wiki#roadmap).
-Until these quality of life changes materialize in the main app, I plan to keep this fork in sync with new releases.
+I plan to keep this fork in sync with new releases until I get bored, or it's no longer required for my own personal enjoyment.

 ## Compatibility